 Another area to explore when healing from eczema is food sensitivities.
 If you are unsure if you have food sensitivities or if you think you may, you could benefit from doing this Elimination Diet to pinpoint the particular food causing the eczema flare-ups.
-Determining the foods to avoid and doing an elimination diet will be helpful in clearing up eczema.
+Determining the foods to avoid and doing an elimination diet will help clear up eczema.

-In order to get to the cause of eczema and heal, it is imperative to take a look into your gut health.
-Dr. Nuzum’s motto is, “heal the gut and treat ailments from the INSIDE out”.
-The root causes of eczema are hidden in the gut and because the two are connected you may find it quite helpful to learn more here in Dr. Nuzum’s article, Leaky Gut Syndrome.
-Another helpful resource is Dr.Nuzum’s book, Detox for Life.
+To get to the cause of eczema and heal, it is imperative to take a look into your gut health and inflammation.
+My motto is, “to heal the gut and you must treat ailments from the INSIDE out”.
+The root causes of eczema are hidden in the gut and because the two are connected you may find it quite helpful to learn more here in our article Leaky Gut Syndrome.
+Another helpful resource is our book Detox for life.

 Natural topical remedies cannot cure eczema, but in extreme cases, they can help manage the symptoms and minimize flares.
-Natural and soothing remedies you can try; bathing (twice a week), apple cider vinegar (diluted) bath soak, colloidal oatmeal bath soak, coconut oil, aloe vera gel, honey, and tea tree oil (diluted).
+Natural and soothing remedies you can try include bathing (twice a week), apple cider vinegar (diluted) bath soak, colloidal oatmeal bath soak, coconut oil, aloe vera gel, honey, and tea tree oil (diluted).
 Also, avoid strong heat sources.
 Moisturizing is important too, especially after bathing.
-Dr. Nuzum recommends almond oil, olive oil, and shea butter from a quality organic source.
-These remedies will soothe your dry skin while you work on healing the internal problems.
+Dr. Nuzum likes to use almond oil, olive oil, or shea butter from a quality organic source.
+These remedies will help soothe your dry skin while you work on healing internal problems.

-For help with Dr. Nuzum’s specific supplement recommendations for eczema, if you have any other questions, or about how to begin a detox, contact us and we will give you the important tools you need to succeed in restoring your optimal health naturally!
+For help with Dr. Nuzum’s specific recommendations for eczema treatment, or if you have any other questions, or need more information about how to begin a detox, contact us and we will give you the important tools you need to succeed in restoring your optimal health naturally!
 We are here to support you.